JeffreyRobertLynch/GlassBox-XAI/README.md

 ---

 #### Advantages Beyond "Black-Box" Models & Systems
-GlassBox XAI demonstrates how explainability can be embedded into the architecture, not just tacked on after deployment.
+GlassBox demonstrates how explainability can be embedded into the architecture, not just tacked on after deployment.
 These tools work together to provide both broad coverage and fine-grained insight to support:

 - **Edge Case Auditing**